 On September 25, 2017, SAMS released their latest brief, Under Siege: The Plight of East Ghouta, highlighting the devastating impact of the four-year long blockade on the health sector and underscores the pressing need to break the siege.
-Some of these findings are below.
+Since then, the situation in East Ghouta has further deteriorated, with escalating attacks, and a lack of medicine and medical equipment to treat the ill and injured.

 - Currently, 400,000 people are besieged in East Ghouta, including more than 95,000 children.
 Since 2012, civilians have faced ongoing aerial attacks and shelling. - There are just 107 doctors left in the area one doctor for every 3,600 people. - More than 13,000 children in East Ghouta are in urgent need of medical care.
 SAMS-supported physicians have witnessed acute malnutrition cases amongst children, but they do not have access to supplies or micronutrients to treat these cases.
-There are currently 68 cases of extreme malnutrition in East Ghouta. - More than 350 cases are in need of medical evacuation, including 40 under the age of 5.
-In August 2017, four children died awaiting evacuation.
-In September 2017, 5-year-old Osama lost his life due to acute herpetic encephalitis.
-Acyclovir, the antiviral medication needed to save his life, was available just kilometers away in Damascus. - Each month, East Ghouta sees close to 1,200 births.
-For expecting mothers, the situation has had serious health repercussions.
-The psychological effects of aerial bombardment and physical effects of malnutrition have led to increased cases of premature births. - Due to the decimated health infrastructure, contagious and preventable diseases such as measles and tuberculosis have appeared and spread rapidly. - Patients with chronic diseases are among the most affected by the crippling siege.
-Thousands of patients with cardiovascular conditions, diabetes, kidney failure, asthma, and epilepsy face the risk of death as they are not able to access treatment. - 550 diabetes patients are in need of insulin, yet the insulin clinics face shortages of medication. - There are 45 patients in various stages of kidney failure, 17 of whom are receiving dialysis at a drastically reduced rate
+The rate of malnutrition has reached 12%, the highest seen throughout the Syrian conflict. - Currently, over 695 cases are in need of medical evacuation, including 65 under the age of 5, and 225 patients in need of surgery.
+19 patients have died while waiting to be medically evacuated. - In August 2017 alone, four children died awaiting evacuation.
+In August 2017, 9-year-old Sara passed away while negotiations for her evacuation were underway.
+She suffered from bilateral retinoblastoma, and she needed urgent chemotherapy, radiotherapy, and surgery.
+In the same month, 6 month old Kenan passed away from leukemia while awaiting medical evacuation. - In September 2017, 5-year-old Osama lost his life due to acute herpetic encephalitis.
+Acyclovir, the antiviral medication needed to save his life, was available just kilometers away in Damascus. - In December 2017, 9-year-old Batoul passed away while waiting to be evacuated to access treatment for tuberculosis. - Due to the decimated health infrastructure, contagious and preventable diseases such as measles and tuberculosis have appeared and spread rapidly. - Patients with chronic diseases are among the most affected by the crippling siege.
+Thousands of patients with cardiovascular conditions, diabetes, kidney failure, asthma, and epilepsy face the risk of death as they are not able to access treatment.